Woodfibre LNG

 Dubious and Dirty Neighbor

 Since Pacific Energy announced its plans, opposition has been loud and clear.[71][72]
 BC citizens do not want a dirty LNG terminal and a Tanoto-owned company as their new neighbors.[73]
-After years of delay, some believe that it is only a matter of time before the project dies.[74]
-BC citizens, the District of Squamish, the underwater world of Átl’ḵa7tsem/Howe Sound and the climate would be the winners if Woodfibre LNG remained a plan on paper.
+After years of delay, construction has begun onsite.[74]
+The Squamish Nation, other community groups of BC, the underwater world of Átl’ḵa7tsem/Howe Sound and the global climate all undeniably stand to lose if Woodfibre LNG were to become a reality.

 People from Squamish and beyond protest against Woodfibre LNG and the LNG industry.
 Credit: Jimmy Martinello